 We have also explored the cavity-induced effects in a Fabry-P\'{e}rot-type cavity consisting of two parallel mirrors.
 The cavity confinement leads to similar effects, such as induced hopping as in the ultrastrong coupling regime, while the strength of effects is relatively small.
 The effects can be enhanced for, e.g., subwavelength cavities and metamaterials or heterostructures \cite{kennes2021,topp2021}.
 Cold-atom systems represent another family of possible implementations \cite{yang2020,mil2020}, which can also be studied using the same formulation discussed in Sec.~\ref{sec:method}.
 A scalable implementation of subwavelength cavities or artificial dynamical gauge fields is therefore pivotal for implementing the cavity-induced band engineering.

 Many directions can be explored using the formalism developed in this article.
 For example, fluctuations beyond the mean-field analysis carried out here can possibly enhance the cavity-induced effects even for a conventional Fabry-P\'{e}rot cavity, like observed in Dicke model.
 Moreover, we have concentrated on the hybridization of ideal photonic and electronic excitations.
 In particular, the cavity is assumed to be completely lossless, and the other degrees of freedom in solids, such as phonons, are ignored.
 However, dissipation plays a crucial role in both solids and realistic cavities, and electron-phonon coupling is especially important in quantum materials close to a phase transition \cite{kennes2017,grandi2020}.
 The questions can be phenomenologically addressed by coupling the effective models to external baths and solving them using Green's function methods, similar to the Floquet Green's function formalism \cite{tsuji2008,kitagawa2011}.
 In addition, nonequilibrium protocols can be a useful tuning knob for the cavity-matter systems, which have not been considered in this article.
+The interplay between the cavity-mediated interaction and the static Coulomb interaction is also not discussed here, but is a very interesting question that should be examined in the future.
 Finally, the low-frequency regime (with $\omega_c\lesssim t_0$) can be addressed in a field-theoretic or diagrammatic formalism, while the high-frequency theory can still provide a benchmark for specific cases.